glasnt/blog/_posts/2015-05-06-on-public-speaking.md

 I learnt so much though Damien's mentoring, and the discussions with the other participants.

 I've collated all my notes, which are [available in full](https://github.com/glasnt/notes/tree/master/speakerworkshop).
-Alternatively, I have listed below the "TL;DR".
+Alternatively, I have listed below the "TL;DR" below.

 	 - You are the post powerful person in the room.
 Do what you like, as long as it's good.